franceslinyc/franceslinyc.github.io/about.markdown

 permalink: /about/
 ---

 <p align="justify"> Thanks for visiting my site!
-I am a 5-year PhD student (2 year in Master's) in statistics at the Oregon State University (OSU).
+I am a 5-year PhD student (2 years in Master's) in statistics at the Oregon State University (OSU).
 Broadly speaking, my research interests lie in </p>

 - spatial prediction,
 - statistical computing, and